- Main sources

 - Heaney’s confrontation with Danny Morrison in Flight Path demonstrated the poet’s determination not to be painted into a political corner (‘I’ll be writing for myself’);

-- note that Mycenae’s watchman survives but deplores his own bad faith (a surrogate Heaney!);
+- note that Mycenae’s watchman survives but deplores his own bad faith (not a million miles from Heaney in his moments of self-doubt);

 - each in their own way Marin Sorescu and Osip Mandelstam are beacons of protest against totalitarian regimes;